soryone1/Light-and-Interactivity/README.md

 light and interactivity

-Here are all the codes for Light and Interactivity class itp 2019 Done by jasper and YuGuang
+Here are all the codes for Light and Interactivity class itp 2019 Done by Jasper and YuGuang